 What counts as a gathering

-Gatherings include birds being brought together:
+Gatherings include aviary birds and pigeons being brought together:

 - for fairs, markets, shows, sales or exhibitions